 The Form Tags setting

 Form tags help track where submissions come from and gather campaign data.
-Adding a tag and value appends a URL parameter to the form link and creates a Text Column on your board, which is automatically filled with the tag value for each submission.
+Adding a tag appends a URL parameter to the form link and creates a Text Column on your board, which is automatically filled with the tag for each submission.

-Once your tag is created, you can share the link to this WorkForm by selecting "Copy link".
-When a response from the link is submitted, the newly created Text Column on your board will autofill the Tag value.
+When a response is submitted from the link, the newly created Text Column on your board will automatically fill in the Tag name.

 Generating multiple form tags

-If you are running a campaign on multiple platforms and would like to send your WorkForm link with different tags, you can manually change the URL parameter to include the tag value specific to that campaign only.
+If you are running a campaign on multiple platforms and would like to send your WorkForm link with different tags, you can manually modify the URL parameter to include the tag value specific to that source.
 This can help you keep track of where the submitter accessed the WorkForm.

 If you have any questions, please reach out to our team right here.
 We’re available 24/7 and happy to help.